iOLIGO/ioligo/docs/oligo.md

 ### temp

-Binding temperature of oligonucleotide and its reverse complement, like '{low,high}'
+Binding temperature of oligonucleotide and its reverse complement, like '`{low,high}`'

 ### temp_tools

-Record the tools used by temp, like '{tools,version,param}'
+Record the tools used by temp, like '`{tools,version,param}`'

 ### ss

-Probability of oligonucleotides forming secondary structures, like '{low,high}'
+Probability of oligonucleotides forming secondary structures, like '`{low,high}`'

 ### ss_tools

-Record the tools used by ss, like '{tools,version,param}'
+Record the tools used by ss, like '`{tools,version,param}`'

 ### date